 Iowa plays every team in the West division.
 The Hawkeyes always play Nebraska on the day after Thanksgiving, which is usually the final regular-season contest for both teams.

-The other two Big Ten dates are filled with other East division teams on a rotating basis, so the Hawkeyes play all of the other East teams besides Purdue once every three years.
-For the 2021-22 season, the schedule has been adjusted because of the COVID-19 pandemic.
+The other three Big Ten dates are filled with East division teams on a rotating basis, so the Hawkeyes play East teams once every three years.
+Here’s a look at the 2022 Iowa Hawkeyes football schedule.
+Times and networks could change as the season nears:

 While the Big Ten has its own network, it does also have deals with Disney and Fox for some games.
 Thus, which network you can find the Hawkeye game on can shift from one week to the next.